ivalitov/dto-generator/README.md

         // static configuration instance is accessible this way DtoGeneratorStaticConfig.getInstance().getDtoGeneratorConfig().setGenerateAllKnownTypes(true);

-        // and the same static configuration instance is available directly from DtoGeneratorBuilder instance DtoGenerator.builder(Dto.class).getStaticConfig();
+        // and the same static configuration instance is available directly from DtoGeneratorBuilder DtoGenerator.builder(Dto.class).getStaticConfig().setGenerateAllKnownTypes(true);
         ...
 ```